-Research laboratories and community outreach and service centers in the Occupational Therapy Department enhance students’ learning experiences through ongoing opportunities for volunteer work, hourly employment, fieldwork, and research.
+Our research laboratories and community outreach and service centers enhance students’ learning experiences through ongoing opportunities for volunteer work, hourly employment, fieldwork and research.

 The Brainwaves Research Laboratory has several active research projects that address brain maturation and function in typically developing children and children with disabilities.

-The focus of the lab is identifying variables that influence disability and daily function, and developing novel interventions that promote better recovery and functional ability for people with various diagnoses.
+The focus of the IRL lab is identifying variables that influence disability and daily function and developing novel interventions that promote better recovery and functional ability for people with various diagnoses.

-Life Outcomes after Brain Injury (LOBI) is a research center located within the Department of Occupational Therapy at Colorado State University in Fort Collins, CO.
-The research conducted through LOBI focuses on screening students for possible traumatic brain injury (TBI), life outcomes, and care access following brain injury.
+Life Outcomes after Brain Injury is a research center located within the department which focuses on screening students for possible traumatic brain injury, life outcomes and care access following brain injury.

-Restoring Effective Sleep Tranquility (REST) is a program at Colorado State University that has been offering group-based and individualized sleep improvement education and support to qualifying post-9/11 student veterans since 2015.
+Restoring Effective Sleep Tranquility is a program that has been offering group-based and individualized sleep improvement education and support to qualifying post-9/11 student veterans since 2015.
 The program is directed and delivered by occupational therapists with advanced clinical training in cognitive behavioral therapy for insomnia.